-Talking of Singapore’s popular beaches, they can be divided in two broad clusters – one, the beaches of Sentosa Island; and two, the east coast beaches.
+Talking of Singapore’s popular beaches, they can be divided into two broad clusters – one, the beaches of Sentosa Island; and two, the east coast beaches.
 Both clusters are pristine, but Sentosa is more lively because of its extreme popularity.
 These Singapore beaches are good for swimming, and fun activities, but if you are looking at some solitary unwinding and chilled out camping fun, beaches at the eastern coast of Singapore are a better pick.
+Have a quick look at all the beautiful beaches in Singapore if you want to spend some time by the ocean on the island country:

 Famous for: Pirate-themed water park, Port of the Lost World; and clear water.